toxster/picdump/README.md

 # picdump.

-Processes images sent to a mailgun adress and and stores them on S3, hey! - it can show the pictures too! :)
+Processes images sent to a mailgun adress and and stores them on S3, hey! - it can _even_ show the pictures too! :)

 The application is divided into 2 (or 3) different roles, SOA style to allow for easy scaling by adding HAProxy or equivalent infront and distributing the load among the nodes.

 1. web/api (can be split up easily for scalability)
 1. workers

-The application uses redis for it's main database, ofc. redis should be setup in a redundant manner.
+The application uses redis for its main database, ofc. redis should be setup in a redundant manner.

 Configuration is in ./config.rb, either change the required API keys there or inject them in production mode using environment variables (recommended!)